nerdschoolbergen/all-about-testing-code/exercise-3/README.md

 ## 3.2.
 Don't repeat yourself

 You may have noticed that the arrange-part of the tests have some duplicated code.
-Often the arrange-part of tests for particular class/method have overlapping code.
+Often the arrange-part of tests for a particular class/method may have overlapping code.
 To make the arrange code more DRY, we can utilize the `@Before` annotation provided by JUnit.

 :pencil2: Refactor the common arrange code into a method.
 :pencil2: Add the `@Before` syntax to the method.